Skip to main content

 • Amazon Appstore omits many third-party HA community add-ons available on the Play Store, limiting extensibility for advanced dashboard builds.

-• OS update cadence and Matter readiness trail both Samsung's 4-year guarantee and the 2026 Android Matter ecosystem — the lowest Protocol/Matter Readiness score (5.0) in this guide.
+• OS update cadence and Matter readiness trail Samsung's 4-year guarantee and the 2026 Android Matter ecosystem, the reason its Longevity score is lowest among the four tablets.

 The Verdict